 The third wave of IPCEI Hydrogen opened on 15 November 2022.
 This wave, called Regional Hubs and Their Links (RHATL), deals with the import and storage of hydrogen.
 This may concern projects involving the construction of import terminals for (derivatives of) hydrogen at Dutch ports, or projects involving large-scale above- or underground storage of (derivatives of) hydrogen.
 In the pre-notification round of April 2022, 43 European projects were submitted (of which 3 from the Netherlands).
 The opening runs until 14 December 2022, and the grant budget is 595 million euros.

 Finally, the fourth and (for now) final wave relates to Mobility & Transport (M&T).
 The Dutch pre-selection currently consists of five projects that will go through to the EU’s pre-notification round.
-The opening of the scheme for this wave will take place in early 2023, with a budget expected to be around 200 million euros.
+The grant scheme for this wave will be published in early 2023, with a budget of 199 million euros.
+Applications can be submitted from 15 January to 14 March 2023.
 Note that petrol stations and transport solutions (including vehicles and vessels) are not included in this round.
 Potential alternatives for support are currently being considered.

 New waves may be introduced in the IPCEI Hydrogen process at some point in the future.
 One example is H2 Capacity (‘IPCEI on European connected capacity projects for feedstock in different applications’).
 However, the situation is uncertain at present, and it has not yet been established whether the Netherlands will participate.